Anticanon

 An anticanon is a legal text that is now viewed as wrongly reasoned or decided.
 The term "anticanon" stands in distinction to the canon, which contains basic principles or rulings that almost all people support.

 In the United States

-The anticanon in U.S. constitutional law is a small set of U.S. Supreme Court judgements that have subsequently become widely considered to have been grievously mistaken for their poor legal reasoning and negative consequences.
+The anticanon in U.S. constitutional law is a small set of U.S. Supreme Court judgments that have subsequently become widely considered to have been grievously mistaken for their poor legal reasoning and negative consequences.
 Anticanon judgments usually uphold government policies that promote discrimination and oppression.
 Many have never been formally overturned, though the Supreme Court has usually limited their later effects, rhetorically repudiated them, and refused to cite them in subsequent cases.